 Whether you want your teens to clean their rooms or work harder at school, you are always better off offering a reward rather than using punishments, says a study published by the Institute of Cognitive Neuroscience at University College London.
-According to the researchers' teens are always more likely to do the right thing when focusing on positive incentives and rewards than a threatened punishment.
+According to the research, teens are always more likely to do the right thing when focusing on positive incentives and rewards than a threatened punishment.

 Do rewards always need to be tangible?

 Rewards can be anything from a new item of clothing to specific praise you know your teen needs to hear.
 For many kids, it's deeply rewarding to hear that we as parents are proud of them or inspired by their effort.
-Rewards can also be for anything, they don’t have to be for school work or good behaviour, they can be for being considerate, kind or even using their initiative.
+Rewards can also be for anything, they don’t have to be for school work or good behavior, they can be for being considerate, kind, or even using their initiative.

 Are rewards the same as bribes?

 It's easy to get confused between bribery and rewards.
 Rewards are earned for positive behavior and bribes are offered to stop negative behavior.
 Bribery also tends to happen as a last resort when we are stressed and want to change our teen's behavior immediately.
 If you’re struggling with the concept of rewards, remember teens deserve recognition and incentives, just like we do at work.

 What rewards work?

 There is no gold standard for reward ideas because what works for one teen, doesn’t for another.
 What you choose to offer up will depend on your teen’s personality, what behaviors you want to reinforce, and how meaningful that reward is for your teen.